-Generally speaking you should provide a contact numbers for references at your two previous positions as a minimum, as these will be the ones a potential employer will definately want to contact.
+Generally speaking, you should provide a contact number for references at your two previous positions as a minimum, as these will be the ones a potential employer will definitely want to contact.
 Always make sure that the contact numbers you have provided are still in use by the person.
-It is also better to provide references for more senior individuals at previous places of employment rather then a co worker or immediate supervisor.
+It is also better to provide references for more senior individuals at previous places of employment rather than a co-worker or immediate supervisor.

 9) Employment gaps.

 Large periods of unemployment on your CV could very well be scaring off hiring managers.
 Unfortunately, large gaps in employment always make a viewer ask what you were doing during this time.
 If possible try to answer this question on your CV.

 Yes, employers and hiring managers do check candidates social media accounts.
 Make sure you have not posted any inappropriate material on your sites that these managers might be seeing.
 It is also a great idea to check your privacy settings on each account to limit what other people can see.
 Before starting your job hunt check your accounts and delete anything that might be offensive your cast you in a negative light.

 11) There are just better-qualified candidates.

 This is quite common.
 In this scenario you were a good fit for the position however there were other candidates who were a better fit.
 If you are applying to a very sought after position there is a good chance that your application will be up against some strong competition.

 12) You applied late and other strong candidates have already applied.

 If you are submitting your CV into a strong applicant pool there is a good chance that your CV will be overlooked as the hiring manager has already seen numerous CVs similar to yours.
 If possible try to find the latest jobs posted and apply to these, the sooner you can get your application in the better your chances of standing out.

 13) The position has been put on hold.